francesconatali/the-peanuts-game/README.md

 # The Peanuts Game

-React, HTML, CSS for a drag&drop game to test your knowledge of the Peanuts gang :)

-Also, here is the production version I uploaded on my website: https://francesconatali.com/personalprojects/thepeanutsgame/
+A little drag&drop game built in React to test your knowledge of the Peanuts gang.
+At each page load, 8 characters appear on the screen (randomly selected from the whole gang).
+You'll be rewarded with confetti if you get them all in the correct place!

+Although the game itself is very straightforward, it has been an interesting little project!

+To try it, click here:
+https://francesconatali.com/personalprojects/thepeanutsgame/

 Enjoy!